Embarcadero/BoldForDelphi/README.md

 - https://delphi.fandom.com/wiki/Bold_for_Delphi
 - http://boldfordelphi.blogspot.com/

-There is a new Slackspace dedicated only for this project.
+There is a new Discord chat dedicated only for this project.
 If you are interested to join the chat about the repository login to Discord here https://discord.gg/C6frzsn

 The project source code has been made available by https://www.embarcadero.com/ and published under an MIT license.